rpede/MobileProgramming24/_learning_dart/objects.md

 So `const` before constructor tells the compiler that the object will be immutable.
 Which allows the compiler to do some optimizations.

-An immutable class can be instantiated it as a compile-time constant.
+An immutable class can be instantiated as a compile-time constant.
 Thereby saving some CPU cycles at runtime.

 ```dart